 PET STORE/PET SERVICES -A retail sales establishment primarily involved in the sale of domestic animals, such as dogs, cats, fish, birds, and reptiles, excluding exotic animals and farm animals such as horses, goats, sheep, and poultry.
-May also include the sale of supplies and provide grooming services.
+May also include the sale of supplies, and accessory services such as: boarding, grooming, and/or training services.